aspitz1/rock-paper-scissors/README.md

 fighters.
 They are interpolated into a file path in the main.js to display the images.
 <br><br>
+The app utilizes local storage for saving the data of each player through a refresh.
+There is a button provided on the main page to clear the storage when there is data in the local storage.
+<br><br>
 This app is responsive and has css for phones, medium screens and large screens.
 # Game Rules
 ## Classic